danbev/learning-ai/fundamentals/llama.cpp/README.md

 ```
 I tried using a larger base model, like a Q8, but the time estimated to was
 around 15 hours.
 I think I'll need a GPU for this and one option might be to use
-colab but I've also been looking at getting an external GPU (eGPU).
+colab but I'm also going to try this using an external GPU (eGPU).